 Booster Gold and everything in the world he occupies, from the people that he meets to the products that he sells, are the copyright material owned and published by DC Comics.
-Low resolution images taken directly from comic books and related materials published by DC Comics are also the intellectual property of DC Comics, and they are used on this site under the Fair Use doctrine in order to illustrate, and in most cases glorify, the materials from which they came.
+Images taken directly from comic books and related materials published by DC Comics are also the intellectual property of DC Comics, and they are used on this site under the Fair Use doctrine in order to illustrate, and in most cases glorify, the materials from which they came.
 Anything appearing on this website that is not the copyrighted property of DC Comics or is not attributed directly to a third party (such as appear on the "Other Media" page) is the intellectual property of Boosterrific.com.

 E. 5.
 Who are you?

 I am an artist, writer, web and video game designer/programmer with an affinity for DC comic books.
 My personal site is wriphe.com.
 You can find out anything that you care to know about me there.

 E. 6.
 How do I contact you about the site?

 Maybe I have an error.
 Maybe I've missed a book.
 Maybe you just want to tell me how much you like the site (or how much you like me).
-Use the site contact form or send me an email at Webmaster (at) Boosterrific.com.
+Use the site contact form or send me an email at Walter (at) Boosterrific.com.